A Mighty Wind: Plot

-The three groups, all of whom have sunk to various levels of musical irrelevance since their respective heyday, agree to the reunion performance, to be held at The Town Hall in New York and televised live on PBN (a reference to PBS).
-The film features rehearsals for the show along with interviews with the performers discussing their activities over the previous years and their feelings about performing again.
+The three groups, all of whom have sunk to various levels of musical irrelevance since their respective heyday, agree to the reunion performance, to be held at The Town Hall in New York and televised live.
+The acts rehearse and participate in interviews discussing their activities over the previous years and their feelings about performing again.

-The show itself proceeds with only two hitches: the intended opening song for The Folksmen's set is played first by the New Main Street Singers (a song called "Never Did No Wanderin'", which the Folksmen sing in a rugged, emotional manner consistent with the spirit of the song, while the New Main Street Singers perform it in their usual peppy, carefree way), and Mitch temporarily disappears minutes before he and Mickey are to perform, forcing the Folksmen to extend their set.
+The show itself proceeds with two hitches: the intended opening song for The Folksmen's set, "Never Did No Wanderin'", is played first by the New Main Street Singers (the Folksmen sing it in a rugged, emotional manner consistent with the spirit of the song, while the New Main Street Singers perform it in their usual peppy, carefree way), and Mitch temporarily disappears minutes before he and Mickey are to perform, forcing the Folksmen to extend their set.
 It turns out that Mitch had gone to buy a rose for Mickey, which she gratefully accepts as they go on stage.
-They perform "A Kiss at the End of the Rainbow", and after a suspenseful pause, they do the much-anticipated kiss at the end.
+They perform "A Kiss at the End of the Rainbow", and after a pause, they kiss.
 In the finale, all three acts sing "A Mighty Wind" together.

 Six months after the concert, many of the performers detail subsequent events via interviews.
 Mickey is performing "The Sure-Flo Song" (about a medical device used for bladder control) at her husband Leonard's trade show booth, while Mitch is writing poetry again, claiming to be in a "prolific phase".
 Mickey claims that Mitch overreacted to their onstage kiss, while Mitch insists that he no longer has feelings for Mickey, but had worried that Mickey's feelings for him might have returned.
-LaFontaine is trying to drum up interest for a sitcom called "Supreme Folk", in which the New Main Street Singers star as characters who are Supreme Court judges by day and folk singers sharing a house by night.
-The Folksmen have reunited, but Mark Shubb, now a transgender woman, has revamped her wardrobe and continues to sing in her deep bass voice, followed now by a girlish giggle.
+LaFontaine is trying to drum up interest for "Supreme Folk", a sitcom in which the New Main Street Singers star as characters who are Supreme Court judges by day and folk singers sharing a house by night.
+The Folksmen have reunited, with Shubb, now a transgender woman named Marta, having revamped her wardrobe and continuing to sing in her deep bass voice, followed now by a girlish giggle.